gsobell/five-minute-scripts/README.md

 > "Move fast and make things weird"

-The purpose of this repo is to practice by putting into practice, rather than learning to forget.
+The purpose of this repo is to practice by putting into practice.